Are your tires safe? Let our team at Dash Automotive Inc make sure.

 Eye Check Daily: Inspect your tires daily for penetrations, bulges, cracks, and abnormal wear.
 Don't forget to check the tire edges for damage caused by misalignment or under-inflation.

-Trust your tires to our team of automotive technicians at Dash Automotive Inc located at 8630 Causeway Blvd in Tampa, FL.
+Trust your tires to our team of automotive technicians at Dash Automotive Inc IN Tampa where we care about your safety.

 Content, including images, displayed on this website is protected by copyright laws.
 Downloading, republication, retransmission, or reproduction of the content on this website is strictly prohibited